NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/genomeOverlap/lab-genomicGoverlaps.md

 1. Calulate the overlap between the two given data sets A and B

-2. Create a randomized data set B', with the same number of regions, and the same sizes as B, distributes randomly across the genome.
+2. Create a randomized data set B', with the same number of regions, and the same sizes as B, distributed randomly across the genome.

 3. Calculate the overlap between A and B'.